manav993/ETL_project/README.md

 This project is designed to perform Extract, Transform, Load (ETL) operations to process data from various sources, transform it according to business rules, and load it into a target data warehouse for further analysis.

-The ETL pipeline is implemented using Python, Apache Kafka, Apache Spark, and a WebSocket server for real-time data visualization.
+The ETL pipeline is implemented using Python3, Apache Kafka, Apache Spark, and a WebSocket server for real-time data visualization.

 ## Table of Contents